pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

     GET https://10.1.1.4/mgmt/cm/global/tasks/deploy-app-service

 #.
+Logon on BIG-IP and verifiy the Application is correctly deployed.

-Logon on BIG-IQ, go to Application tab and check the application is displayed and analytics are showing.
+#.
+Logon on BIG-IQ as Olivia, go to Application tab and check the application is displayed and analytics are showing.

 |lab-1-3|